raknos13/planero-planner-react/README.md

 ├── tailwind.config.js
 └── vite.config.js
 ```

 </details>

-The `components` directory contains the main UI components of the application, such as the Board, List, and Card components.
-The `context` directory houses the state management logic, and the `shared` directory holds reusable UI components and utilities.
+The `components` directory contains the main UI components of the application, such as the Board, List, and Card components and the `shared` directory inside `components` holds reusable UI components and utilities.
+The `contexts` directory houses all state management logic,
 Each directory has an `index.js` barrel file to simplify imports in the project.

 ## Future Enhancements

 These are the TODOS for the project as of now.
 Not in any priority order.

+> See the issues section to see features I'm working on currently

-- Implement dark theme and theme switching
+- [x] Implement dark theme and theme switching
+- [x] Add local storage for persistent data
-- Implement user authentication and authorization
+- [] Implement user authentication and authorization
-- Implement a landing page
+- [] Implement a landing page
-- Add the ability to assign labels to cards
+- [] Add the ability to assign labels to cards
-- Integrate with third-party services (e.g., Google Calendar, Slack)
+- [] Integrate with third-party services (e.g., Google Calendar, Slack)
-- Develop a mobile-optimized version of the application
+- [] Develop a mobile-optimized version of the application

 ## Contributing